ALL THE TRADITIONAL WEDDING PHOTOGRAPHY BITS?

 Standing in front of the car/church…Posing on the back seat of the car, grinning at the camera…Group shot after group shot after group shot….Cutting the cake for the camera…Posing with a pen and a blank book…Group shot after group shot after group shot…Posing up during the reception, glass in hand, Hello magazine style…Group shot after group shot after group shot…etc. You know sort of thing?

 You miss the opportunity for images of real moments.
 You miss actually experiencing the day and letting the photography quietly capture this.

 Group shots….this is where ‘family pressure’ can come into play.
 They ‘expect’ these shots.
 But it is the couple who has to stand there the whole time – as time ticks by – missing out on celebrating with their friends.

 Most of the couples who book me want no formal group shots at all or no more than two or three of just immediate family.
-Shot quickly and informally – no elaborate ‘Vanity Fair’ style arrangements with chairs, etc. I talk about it more here.
+Shot quickly and informally – no elaborate ‘Vanity Fair’ style arrangements with chairs, etc. I talk about group shots a bit it more here.